 -I used Avery circle removable labels and had a heck of a time figuring out how to print them.
 Good luck ;).
 I mod podged over the tops so the labels were no longer removable and cute little kid fingerprints wouldn’t ruin them, either.

--I created my chore charts as 8x10 in picmonkey and used a background from Design House Digital (thank you for posting about these both, Cheri!).
-The background on my charts is from THIS set.
-I sent them to be be printed at Costco, making sure to not allow autocorrect for color!
+-I created my chore charts as 8×10 in picmonkey and used a background from Design House Digital which is no longer in business it appears when I checked just now in 6/2014.
+The background on my charts was from there.
+I sent my charts to be printed at Costco, making sure to not allow autocorrect for color!

 -when I bought the wooden circles a couple years ago, they were $2.33 and the circles were thicker than the package I bought recently.
 We have had one chore magnet break in half, which is a bummer but the kids are more careful with them now.